SEC566: Implementing and Auditing Security Frameworks and Controls

 30 CPEs

 High-profile cybersecurity attacks indicate that offensive attacks are outperforming defensive measures.
 Cybersecurity engineers, auditors, privacy, and compliance team members are asking how they can practically protect and defend their systems and data, and how they should implement a prioritized list of cybersecurity hygiene controls.
-In SANS SEC566, students will learn how an organization can defend its information by using vetted cybersecurity frameworks and standards.
-Students will specifically learn how to navigate security control requirements defined by the Center for Internet Security's (CIS) Controls (v7.1 / 8.0), the NIST Cybersecurity Framework (CSF) the Cybersecurity Maturity Model Certification (CMMC), NIST SP 800-171, ISO/IEC 27000, and other frameworks into a cohesive strategy to defend their organization while complying with industry standards.
-13 Hands-on Exercises
+In SANS SEC566, students will learn how an organization can defend its information by using a vetted cybersecurity control standard.
+Students will specifically learn how to implement, manage, and assess security control requirements defined by the Center for Internet Security's (CIS) Controls.
+Students will gain direct knowledge of the CIS Controls and ecosystem of tools to implement CIS controls across organizations complex networks, including cloud assets.
+17 Lab Exercises and a program management simulation.

 What You Will Learn

-SEC566 will enable you to master the specific and proven techniques and tools needed to implement and audit the controls defined in the Center for Internet Security's CIS) Controls (v7.1 / 8.0), the NIST Cybersecurity Framework (CSF), the Cybersecurity Maturity Model Certification (CMMC), ISO/IEC 27000, and many other common industry standards and frameworks.
-Students will learn how to merge these various standards into a cohesive strategy to defend their organization and comply with industry standards.
-SANS' in-depth, hands-on training will teach security practitioners to understand not only how to stop a threat, but why the threat exists, and how to ensure that security measures deployed today will be effective against the next generation of threats.
-SEC566 shows security professionals how to implement the controls in an existing network through cost-effective automation.
-For auditors, CIOs, and risk officers, this course is the best way to understand how you will measure whether their cybersecurity controls are effectively implemented.
+SEC566 will enable you to master the specific and proven techniques and tools needed to implement and audit the controls defined in the Center for Internet Security's (CIS) Controls, Students will gain direct knowledge of the CIS Controls and ecosystem of tools to implement CIS controls across organizations complex networks, including cloud assets and third party risk.
+Additional tools to measure both CIS Control coverage as well as assess risk throughout the program will be provided.
+This in-depth, hands-on critical security controls training will teach security practitioners to understand not only how to stop a threat, but why the threat exists, and how to ensure that security measures deployed today will be effective against the next generation of threats.
+SEC566 shows security professionals how to implement the CIS Controls in an existing network through cost-effective automation.
+For auditors, CIOs, and risk officers, this course is the best way to understand how you will measure cybersecurity control effectiveness.
+In addition, CIS Controls are mapped to other frameworks to ensure compliance as well as security leveraging the CIS Controls.

 • Enjoy peace of mind that your organization has a comprehensive strategy for defense and compliance

-• Apply a security framework based on actual threats that is measurable, scalable, and reliable in stopping known attacks and protecting organizations' important information and systems
+• Apply security controls based on actual threats that are measurable, scalable, and reliable in stopping known attacks and protecting your organization's important information and systems

 • Identify and use tools that implement controls through automation

-• Create a scoring tool to measure the effectiveness of each controls the effectiveness of each control
+• Create a scoring tool to measure the effectiveness of each control

 • Employ specific metrics to establish a baseline and measure the effectiveness of security controls

-• Competently map critical controls to standards such as the NIST Cybersecurity Framework, NIST SP 800-171, the CMMC, and more
+• Competently map CIS Controls to compliance and standards such as PCI-DSS, the NIST Cybersecurity Framework (CSF), ISO 27000, and more

 Section 2: How to Use Veracrypt to Encrypt Data at Rest, How to Use Mimikatz to Abuse Privileged Access, Understanding Windows Management Instrumentation (WMI) for Baselining

-Section 4: How to Use GoPhish to Perform Phishing Assessments, How to Use Nipper to Audit Network Device Configurations, How to Use Wireshark to Detect Malicious Activity
+Section 4: How to Use GoPhish to Perform Phishing Assessments, How to Use Nipper to Audit Network Device Configurations, How to Use Wireshark to Detect Malicious Activity, Testing Data Loss Prevention

-Section 1: Students will learn an overview of the most common cybersecurity standards used by organizations and an introduction to how they address cybersecurity risk.
+Section 1: Students will learn an overview of CIS Controls and resources to for addressing cybersecurity risk.

-Section 2: Students will learn the core principles of data protection and Identity and Access Management (IAM), prioritizing the controls defined by industry standard cybersecurity frameworks.
+Section 2: Students will learn the core principles of data protection and Identity and Access Management (IAM), prioritizing the CIS Controls.

-Section 3: Students will learn the core principles of vulnerability and configuration management, prioritizing the controls defined by industry standard cybersecurity frameworks.
+Section 3: Students will learn the core principles of vulnerability and configuration management, prioritizing the CIS Controls.

-Section 4: Students will learn the core principles of endpoint security and network based defenses, prioritizing the controls defined by industry standard cybersecurity frameworks.
+Section 4: Students will learn the core principles of endpoint security and network based defenses, prioritizing the CIS Controls.

-Section 5: Students will learn the core principles of key cybersecurity governance and operational practices, prioritizing the controls defined by industry standard cybersecurity frameworks.
+Section 5: Students will learn the core principles of key cybersecurity governance and operational practices, prioritizing the CIS Controls.

 • Printed and electronic courseware